 The Human(e) AI research priority area stimulates and connects research to the legal, ethical and social consequences of AI and automated decision-making (ADM).
 How can we stimulate the development of AI that pays attention to cultural and socio-economic equality and fundamental civil rights?

 Institutions and Inequality

 In recent decades, inequality in income and wealth has risen in many countries, the number of people living in poverty has increased and unequal access to educational opportunities has persisted.
 The Amsterdam Centre for Inequality Studies (AMCIS) looks at the role institutions play in these inequality issues, specifically when factors such as socio-economic background, education, gender and ethnicity are considered.

-The Institute for Migration and Ethnic Studies (IMES) is a multidisciplinary and interfaculty centre that conducts international comparative research into international migration and the integration of migrants and their children.
+The Amsterdam Research Centre for Migration (ARC-M) is a multidisciplinary and interfaculty centre that conducts international comparative research into international migration and the integration of migrants and their children.

 This priority area explores the fundamental changes in and challenges of communication today, with specific attention devoted to user-oriented communication, the users’ short attention span and the online competition for that attention.

 Polarisation can be a significant barrier to harmonious and productive societies.
 The Polarisation research priority area aims to develop a comprehensive model of polarisation that advances the most pressing and complex ongoing debates in the social and behavioral sciences.